raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 tags: [allonge,mermaid]
 ---

-As discussed in [Pattern Matching and Recursion], a well-known programming puzzle is to write a function that determines whether a string of parentheses is "balanced," i.e. "Balanced" parentheses means that each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested.
+As discussed in [Pattern Matching and Recursion], a well-known programming puzzle is to write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested.

 [Pattern Matching and Recursion]: http://raganwald.com/2018/10/17/recursive-pattern-matching.html "Pattern Matching and Recursion"